Simon-Lee-UK/blackjack-game/README.md

-Hey guys.
+# Python Blackjack Game

-I've been working on a Blackjack game.

-I had it semi-working, but now I've decided it's time to learn OOP, so I'm re-writing with OOP.
+Alex started work on a blackjack game.
+He had it semi-working, but decided it was time to learn OOP, so he went off and re-wrote it within his own repo using OOP.
+His code is still accessible as legacy code in the files:

-The code in the repo contains my OOP design for making a deck.
-However, it's clunky as hell; there must be a better way!

-So your task - clone the repository, and see if you can streamline my ridiculously clunky code!
+- Blackjack OOP.py
+- Blackjack_OOP.py

+Since, Simon has been contributing to his own version of the game.
+Similarly, he has been going for an object-oriented approach.
+This version is run by calling the 'blackjack_main.py' file from the command line or running this script in your favourite IDE.
+This file currently has three supporting modules:
+- deck.py
+- hand.py
+- card.py